yeungngai/projects/html-css/Web_Practice1/README.md

 This is a responsive web practice

-The purpose is trying to create a mock marking web that has animations and adptive to different window size
+The purpose is to create a mock marking web that has animations and adaptive to different window size

 ## Preview: